patryk-playground/k8s-playground/tasks/readme.md

 ## Task 42 - observability, counter

     Environment: your private cluster, namespace: counter
-    Update the counter-v2 deployment created in task 21.
+    Update the counter-v2 deployment created in task 21, keep changes from task 32 as well.
     Add HTTP readiness and liveness check to make sure that the Counter app is working fine.

 ## Task 43 - observability, counter